On Cremona Transformations of P^3 which factorize in a minimal form: Associated Cremona transformations and Main Results

 (a) a quintic curve with double points at $p_1,\ldots,p_5$

 (b) a quartic curve with double points at $p_i,p_j$ and passing through all $p_k$ with $k\neq i,j$.

-(c) a smooth cubic curve passing through four of $p_1,\ldots,p_5$.
+(c) a smooth cubic curve passing through four of the points $p_1,\ldots,p_5$.

-A first consequence of the description above is that every elliptic quintic curve $C$ in $X\subset\PP^4$ which is not contained in a 3-space admit (five) chords: indeed, in the case (a) they are the (-1)-curves $f^{-1}(p_i)'s$, in case (b) they are $f^{-1}(p_i),f^{-1}(p_j)$ and the strict transform of lines passing through two of the remaining points, etc.
+A first consequence of the description above is that every elliptic quintic curve $C$ in $X\subset\PP^4$ which is not contained in a 3-space admits (five) chords: indeed, in the case (a) these chords are the (-1)-curves $f^{-1}(p_i)'s$, in case (b) these are $f^{-1}(p_i),f^{-1}(p_j)$ and the strict transform of lines passing through two of the remaining points, etc.

 Second, such a quintic curve is the base locus scheme of a special link, inverse to a link as in case $(L.4)$: indeed, denote by $\phi:X\tor\P^s$ the rational map defined by the linear system $|2\calh_X-C|$ and by $\sigma:Z\to X$ the blow-up of $X$ along $C$.
-By restricting $\phi$ to (general) dimension 3 linear spaces intersecting $C$ transversely, we deduce $s=3$ and $\tau:=\phi\circ\sigma$ is a morphism (the linear system of quadrics in $\PP^3$ passing through five points in general position has dimension 4, contains smooth members and its indeterminacy may be resolved by blowing up these points).
+By restricting $\phi$ to a general dimension 3 linear space intersecting $C$ transversely, we deduce $s=3$ and $\tau:=\phi\circ\sigma$ is a morphism (the linear system of quadrics in $\PP^3$ passing through five points in general position has dimension 4, contains smooth members and its indeterminacy may be resolved by blowing up these points).
 In particular, a general member in $|2\calh_X-C|$ is smooth.